briankoser/sfc-listeners-guide/episodes/0229-excavating-the-x-files-part-4.md

 recommendation: no
 recommendation_reason: Skip unless you're a huge X-Files fan
 ---
-Matt is more into {% workTitle "The X-Files" %} than ever.
+Matt is more into {% work "The X-Files" %} than ever.

 <div class="quote">
   {% timeLink podcast_file_url, '23:52' %}